|Monday||09.30 – 12.30|

 - Rhyme Time – songs and rhymes for 0-2 year olds and parents and carers.
 Tuesdays 11:00 – 11:30.

 - Story Stomp – fun session for 2-4 year olds and their parents and carers to follow on from Rhyme Time.
-Tuesdays 14:00 – 14:30.
+Tuesdays, 14:00 – 14:30.
+Friday sessions have finished for the Summer and will start again in September.

 - local studies and family history service